ilaria-carnevale/ai_engineering_professionai/README.md

-# Master in AI Engineering - Profession.ai
+# Master Course in AI Engineering - Profession.AI

-Welcome to my repository dedicated to the **Master in AI Engineering** with **Profession.ai**. <br> This repository contains all the final projects I have developed and completed each course module.
+Welcome to my repository dedicated to the **Master Course in AI Engineering** with **Profession.AI**. <br> This repository contains all the final projects I have developed and completed each course module.

 ## Repository Structure

 The structure of the repository is as follows: <br>
-Each module of the Master program has its own subfolder, which contains my **final project** for that module. <br>
+The Masters Course consists of 11 total modules.
+Each module includes a **final project** for that module.
+Each **final project** is intended to put into practice **knowledge and skills** acquired in each module by applying them to a real-life use case. <br>
-Each final project is intended to put into practice **knowledge and skills** acquired from each module by applying them to a real-life use case.
+This repository collects all my projects.
+The file name indicates both the module and the project name.

 ## Module Descriptions: